Dakshmulundkar/ForgetMeNot/README.md

 3. **Model Caching**: Cache models for faster loading
 4. **Batch Processing**: Process multiple faces in a single image
 5. **Real-time Recognition**: Implement real-time face recognition in video streams
+6. **Improved Summarization**: Use LLM for more sophisticated conversation summaries
+7. **Enhanced NLP**: More robust name and relationship extraction with context awareness
+8. **Caregiver Confirmation**: Implement endpoint for caregiver to confirm/override inferred identities
+9. **Voice Profile Enrollment**: Integration with existing voice profile enrollment workflow
+10. **Multi-language Support**: Extend name/relationship extraction for other languages